 This lifehack should work on any TV set, whether you've got Freeview, Freesat, Sky, Virgin TV or TalkTalk TV.

-Minus the cost of your laptop and an HDMI cable, you'll also need to have a BT Broadband subscription (from £10/month plus £15.99 line rental).
-Our feature How to connect my laptop to my TV has more information.
+Minus the cost of your laptop and an HDMI cable, you'll also need to have a BT Broadband subscription (from £4.50/month plus £16.99/month line rental).

 Both the iOS and Android BT Sport apps are Chromecast-compatible, meaning if you’ve got one of Google’s TV streaming sticks in your telly, you don’t need a BT TV subscription.